 ✥ ✥ ✥

-Armstrong already recommended that teams “use yesterday’s values” in the early 1980s.
+Armstrong (, p.
+12) already recommended that teams “use yesterday’s values” for prediction in the early 1980s.
 His paper in turn referred to the forecasting research done by Spyros Makridakis and Michèle Hibon.
 This research is also known as the M-Competitions.

 Gary P. Latham and Edward A. Locke.
 “New developments in and directions for goal-setting research.”
 In European Psychologist 12(4), 2007, pp. 290-300.